kallelay/SGN_CrestFactorOptimization/README.md

 ## Introduction

-This repository contains implementations of the "Deblur" algorithm for crest factor optimization of multisine signals.
+This repository contains implementations of the "Deblur" (Official name: Sigmoid Transform time-frequency domain swapping - Gauss Newton algorithm Lp minimization) for crest factor optimization of multisine signals.
 The algorithm combines sigmoid transform and Gauss-Newton optimization to minimize the crest factor, resulting in more efficient use of the signal's dynamic range.

 ## Implementations